Can Caffeine Cause Dizziness? 4 Tips to Avoid Side Effects

 • By Performance Lab

-While caffeine offers many benefits for physical and mental performance, it could lead to some unwelcome side effects if it’s the first thing you’re consuming before water and food.
+While caffeine offers many benefits for physical and mental performance, if it’s the first thing you’re consuming before water and food, it could lead to some unwelcome side effects.

-This article gives you an overview of why caffeine can cause dizziness, other effects you may experience, and our best tips to avoid any unpleasant side effects.
+This article gives you an overview of why caffeine can sometimes cause dizziness, other effects you may experience, and our best tips to avoid them.

 Side Effects of Caffeine Intake